 - Setting measurable sales goals and tracking your team’s performance with analytics tools

-- Using sales scripts so your sales representatives know what to say to probe for customer needs, present product benefits, close sales and answer objections
+- Using sales scripts so your sales representatives know what to say to probe for customer needs, present product benefits, answer objections and close sales

-- Scheduling lead generation and sales appointment activity to ensure that your team is taking enough action to achieve the desired results
+- Scheduling lead-generation and sales appointment activity to ensure your team is taking enough action to achieve the desired results

 5. Acquiring New Customers

 To meet your sales goals, you need to connect with a sufficient number of prospects.
-Many companies fall short on this front.
-For most organizations, less than a third of revenue comes from new customer accounts, according to a study by Miller Heiman Group, a provider of sales-training programs.
+Many companies fall short on this front, though, leading to another one of a small business owner’s biggest challenges.

 To draw more new customers, consider:

-- Increasing online marketing activity to increase your social media following and drive more traffic to your website
+- Increasing online marketing activity to grow your social media following and drive more traffic to your website

 - Creating compelling sales offers